Munster105/Enigma-Machine/README.md

 # NEEDS UPDATES
 # Let's make this a maven project so people can easily clone and build the repo for easy use
 ### How to use:
-1. Must have the Java Swing and Java AWT Libraries
+1. Must have JDK installed.
+(JDK 21 was most recently used on this project)
+2. Must have Maven installed.
+(Maven 3.9.6 was most recently used on this project)
+3. Clone repo down to desired location
+4. In the base folder of cloned repo:
+    1. Run 'mvn clean package'.
+This will create a ~/Enigma-Machine/target directory where a Enigma-Machine-2.0.jar will be generated.
+5. Run 'java -jar <path to Enigma-Machine>/target/Enigma-Machine-2.0.jar'
-2. Updating the settings file
+6. Updating the settings file
     * The settings file is preloaded with random settings which you can use without editing, if you'd like.
 If you'd like to edit these settings, however, the following form for the settings.txt file must be followed
     * Settings.txt form:
     * rotor 1 - Ex) <a,b,c,d,...> (You should have no spaces between commas and letters)